malwarebo/conductor/README.md

 ### System

 - `GET /v1/health` - Health check
-- `GET /v1/metrics` - System metrics

 ## Authentication

-All API endpoints (except health check and metrics) require authentication using an API key.
+All API endpoints (except health check) require authentication using an API key.
 You can provide the API key in two ways:

 1. **X-API-Key header** (recommended):